-Although there is no quota limitation under CIBM Rules for a Portfolio's investment in the CIBM, a Portfolio's onshore settlement agent or registration agent must file information with the PBOC about the Portfolio's investments and must update the filings for any significant changes.
+A Portfolio may invest in the CIBM as a FII (see "Foreign Access Regime" and "Bond Connect" sections below).
+Although there is no quota limitation under CIBM Rules for either of these methods, a Portfolio's onshore settlement agent or registration agent must file information with the PBOC about the Portfolio's investments and must update the filings for any significant changes.
 The PBOC supervises the onshore settlement agent and the Fund's trading and may take administrative actions such as suspension of trading and mandatory exit against the Fund and/or the Investment Manager in the event of non-compliance with CIBM Rules.
 CIBM securities may be held directly or indirectly by an entity trading on CIBM.